AZou423/Loan-Lending-Analysis/README.md

 LendingClub's funded loan volume has increased significantly from 2007 to 2018, with total annual loan volume increasing from $4.25M in 2007 to $7.51B in 2018, representing a CAGR of 97.37% and a clear inflection point during the 2012–2015 hyper-growth period.
 Across the portfolio, Debt Consolidation consistently drove the largest share of originations, accounting for 59.62% of cumulative loan volume, with Grades B and C contributing the majority of funded loans.
 Risk analysis highlights a persistent yield–risk tradeoff: average interest rates increase monotonically from Grade A (~7–9%) to Grade G (~25–30%), while charge-off rates rise from approximately 0-8% to 8-44% with lower-grade segments (E–G) yielding materially higher default intensity across all loan purposes.
 To optimize risk-adjusted returns, LendingClub should continue scaling mid-grade (B–C) debt consolidation lending, while tightening underwriting, pricing, and exposure limits for lower-grade segments where incremental yield is outweighed by elevated credit risk.

+## Data Source

+The dataset used in this analysis was sourced from Kaggle and contains historical LendingClub loan-level data spanning 2007–2018.
+The data originates directly from LendingClub’s publicly released loan records and includes borrower attributes, loan characteristics, performance outcomes, and timestamps.
+The data set can be found [here] https://www.kaggle.com/datasets/wordsforthewise/lending-club

+## Data Preparation and Cleaning

+Before visualization and analysis in Tableau, the raw dataset was cleaned, standardized, and structured using SQL in VSCode using the SQLite extension.

+The original CSV contained approximately 50 text-typed fields.
+A subset of 16 variables relevant to business, risk, and performance analysis was selected to form a base table, which was then normalized into two relational tables—loans and borrowers—with appropriate data types, primary keys, and constraints to support accurate joins and aggregation.

+During data ingestion into VSCode, data quality issues were identified and resolved.
+Malformed ID values due to embedded non-data rows were identified and removed to avoid silent primary-key collisions during type casting and ensure referential integrity.
+Additional validation checks using CTEs and temp tables confirmed the absence of duplicate records, null violations, and nonsensical values.
+Further feature engineering was performed to support downstream analysis, including standardizing loan status fields, creating a new field to verify policy compliance, and deriving time-based attributes from issuance dates.
+Cleaned and validated tables were materialized as final analysis-ready datasets and subsequently connected to Tableau for visualization and exploratory analysis.

 ## ERD

 <img width="586" height="322" alt="image" src="https://github.com/user-attachments/assets/254e5e79-fa23-46f2-ae61-5e1795c54846" />